Der Ring des Nibelungen discography: Audio recordings

 The recording conducted by Georg Solti was the first stereo studio recording of the complete cycle.
 In a poll on the BBC Radio 3's long-running radio programme CD Review, this set was voted as the greatest recording of the 20th century.
 Although Solti's was the first studio stereo recording, the cycle had previously been recorded live in stereo by Decca engineers at the Bayreuth Festival in 1955 under the baton of Joseph Keilberth.
 Although unavailable for over 50 years, this cycle was finally released in 2006 on CD and vinyl by Testament.

 Gramophone, for example, lists the Solti recording as its recommendation on its website.
 However, when their long-time Wagner critic Alan Blyth reviewed recordings of the Ring for the feature "Building a Library" on the BBC's CD Review (then Stereo Review) in 1986, he favoured the Böhm and Furtwängler/RAI recordings.
 When John Deathridge carried out a follow-up review for the programme in 1992, he favoured parts of the Goodall, Haitink and Boulez cycles for individual operas and Levine overall.

+Video recordings

 The Ring Cycle is also available in a number of video or DVD presentations.
 These include: